threathunters-io/laurel/man/laurel.8.md

   binary), add a `SCRIPT` entry to the `SYSCALL` record.
 A script is assumed if the first `PATH` entry does not correspond to file mentioned  in `SYSCALL.exe`.
 Default: true
+- `user-groups`: Add groups that the user ("uid") is a member of.
+  Default: true

 ## `[label-process]` section